csh-dis/phd-info/visits-conferences.md

 ## CONSIDERATIONS
 ### visas & residency requirements in AT
 If you require a residency permit to stay/study/work in AT, you may need to consult with the MA 35 before pursuing research opportunities outside of those associated with your residency permit (for instance, as described in the "Aufnahmevereinbarung" from CSH).

 ### visas for the US
+If you are traveling to the US for a school, conference, workshop, or collaborative research visit, and if your visit is < 6 months, and if you will **not** be paid by your host in the US, you will generally be able to travel on a [B-1 non-residency temporary business visa](https://www.uscis.gov/working-in-the-united-states/temporary-visitors-for-business/b-1-temporary-business-visitor).
+For your B-1 interview, you may need documentation of the purpose of your visit, travel arrangements \(esp. a return flight\), and permanent place of residence outside the US.

+The waiting times to obtain an interview for a B-1 visa can be quite long.
+If you expect to need to B-1 visa, investigate [available appointment times](https://www.ustraveldocs.com/at/index.html) as soon as possible – also before you have applied or have been accepted into a program.

+If you are a citizen of certain countries, you may be eligible to enter the US on the [visa waiver program](https://esta.cbp.dhs.gov/).

 ###